 It must be noted that there were a range of additional factors considered in the above cases which ultimately lead to the Orders for time spent made by the Court.
 However in summation it can be observed that the Court is very flexible and accommodating when making orders for non-traditional working parents to still spend extended periods of time with their children.

-If you want advice about your own personal situation, or you know someone who does, please don’t hesitate to contact Lynn and Brown Lawyers.
+If you want advice about your own personal situation, or you know someone who does, please don’t hesitate to contact the expert family law team at Lynn and Brown Lawyers.

 About the authors: